charlie0129/amachiromaker/README.md

 Make sure `docker` is installed.
 You can follow the instructions [here](https://docs.docker.com/get-docker/).

 Just run `docker build . -t charlie0129/amachiromaker` to build the production-ready image.
 It will take a while to download all the artworks for you if you haven't done it in the previous section.
+If the download constantly fails due to network issues, you can download the artworks manually (`yarn build-static -j2`) before running the Docker build command.
+The downloaded files will be copied into the image, thus reducing the build time.

 You can then run `docker run --rm -it -p 8000:80 charlie0129/amachiromaker` to start the server (Port 8000 can be changed to whatever you want).
 The website will be available at `http://localhost:8000/`.